Luos-io/Documentation/get-started/get-started1.md

 1. On VS Code, click on **File → Open Folder**.
 Locate the _Get_started_ folder.
 2. Select a project in the folder you just downloaded or cloned from GitHub, depending on the board you use.
 (For example, for the STM32L432KC Nucleo, select the folder **NUCLEO_L432KC**)
-3. Click on **Add**.
+3. Click on **Select Folder**.

 <div align="center">
   <Image src="/img/get-started/get-started-1-2.png" darkSrc="/img/get-started/get-started-1-2.png"/>
 </div>

 :::caution
-If VS Code displays the message “Do you trust the authors of the files in the folder?”, you can trust us 😉.
-Check the option “Trust the authors of all files in the parent folder” so it will not pop up anymore, then click the “Yes, I trust the authors” button.
+If VS Code displays the message “Do you trust the authors of the files in the folder?”, you can trust us 😉: check the option “Trust the authors of all files in the parent folder” so it will not pop up anymore, then click the “Yes, I trust the authors” button.

 :::